phphe/vue-data-validator/README.md

   }
 }
 # API for rule
-You can check './src/vue-data-validator-options.js/coffee'.
+You can check './src/vue-data-validator-options.js'.
 ### handler [Function]
 validate a value
 params: value, params, field, fields return Boolean or Promise
-### always [Boolean] [default: false]
-when the state 'required' of a field is false, it will not be validate by a rule expect the 'always' is true.
+### required [Boolean/Function] Optional
-so it's suit for 'reuqired' or 'requiredWith' rule. remember change state 'required' in some rule.
-And important, you should put these rules which maybe change 'required' at the front.
+it determines if a field is required it can be Boolean also function return Boolean or Promise if it return a Promise, the result should pass to resolve Important, you should put these rules which maybe has 'required' at the front.
 eg:
 ```
 email: {